mkijowski/ceg3400/07-permissions/README.md

 ### Some administration:

-* Lab 3 will be given assigned Tuesday
+* Lab 4 will be assigned next Thursday
 * `/etc/passwd`, `/etc/shadow`, `/etc/group` and you.

 ### Topics: